DFAM: 3D Design and Printing Services with Precise Layer Adjustment

 Maximizing the Advantages of 3D Printing Technology

-- Material Efficiency: Infill ratios are reduced with lattice and skeletal structures; while weight is reduced, strength is maintained.
+- Material Efficiency: Lattice and skeleton structures reduce infill ratios; weight is reduced while strength is maintained.

-- Complex Geometry Production: Details that are considered impossible in traditional production such as single-piece assemblies, internal channels, organic forms are designed without any problems.
-Get a Quote!
+- Complex Geometry Production: Single-piece assemblies, internal channels, organic forms, details that are considered impossible in traditional production, are designed without any problems Get a Quote!

 Optimizing the Design Process